memoryleak47/variadic-generics/0000-variadic-generics.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- What parts of the design do you expect to resolve through the RFC process before this gets merged?
+### What parts of the design do you expect to resolve through the RFC process before this gets merged?
-- What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-- What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
+- Syntax: whether `..` and `*` are the best choices